Ghost kitchens and virtual brands: pandemic necessity or the future of restaurants?

 The onset of the pandemic meant new regulations, restrictions and realities for restaurateurs of all types.
 One of the biggest shifts?
 The growth of so-called ghost kitchens and virtual brands.

-The rise of these restaurants -- either a delivery-only establishment making food out of a central kitchen or a separate brand with food being prepared out of an existing restaurant -- is booming.
+The rise of these restaurants -- either a delivery-only operation making food out of a central kitchen or a separate brand with food being prepared out of an existing restaurant -- is booming.
 While restaurants and delivery platforms have both seen the potential in these low-overhead, delivery-only operations, many consumers are still unaware of the concept and still more are confused about how it all works.

 But as more would-be diners become more familiar with the concept, they appear more willing to try it in any form it comes.
-Fifty-seven percent of consumers surveyed said they would try a virtual pop-up or limited time restaurant, and the same percentage said they would give a virtual restaurant a try even if it were operated by a restaurant they don’t like.
+Fifty-seven percent of consumers surveyed said they would try a virtual pop-up or limited-time restaurant, and the same percentage said they would give a virtual restaurant a try even if it were operated by a restaurant they don’t like.

 Although the “ghost” term saw a sharp spike in 2020; the origins of virtual kitchens can be traced back several years earlier, when restaurants and delivery platforms began seeing the potential in the low-overhead, delivery-only operations.
 There are more than 8,029 ghost restaurant locations in the US as of Sept.
 1, according to Datassential’s Firefly database, and 448 chains with two or more locations.